munawwar-ahd/why-did-i-commit-/README.md

 python reflect.py
 ```

-Answer the questions when prompted.
+Answer the questions when prompted

 ---